 young twigs, causing needles to dry out and drop prematurely.
 Trees may die in four to six years.
 Some survive, but with

 sparse foliage, losing their value as shelter for wildlife and their ability to shade streams.
 Hemlock is our 7th most common

 tree, so this insect will have a major impact as it spreads in Vermont.

 Where is the pest?

 Hemlock woolly adelgid was observed in Virginia in the early 1950’s and has now spread from Georgia to Maine.
 In 2007, it was found on native trees in Vermont for the first time.
 It is now known to occur in Windham and Bennington Counties.
-Some trees have been infested for several years.
+It has also been detected in Windsor County.

 What’s being done about it?